 A. Negotiation

 Negotiation can help solve a dispute inexpensively.
 Talk to your landlord about a specific problem and try to find a solution to which you both can agree.
 If you and your landlord reach a solution, write out the agreement.
-Make sure both of you sign it.
+Make sure both of you sign it and date it.
 That way, you both know exactly what is in the agreement.
 Keep a photocopy with all of your other important papers.

 B. What If My Landlord Wants to Make Changes to My Lease After I Move In?

 In most cases, your landlord must get your permission to make changes to the lease while it is in effect.
-If you do not give your permission, in most cases, you landlord must wait until lease renewal time to make changes.
+If you do not give your permission, in most cases, your landlord must wait until lease renewal time to make changes.

 MAINTAINING A SAFE AND HABITABLE PLACE TO LIVE